 The training will use up your energy and focus even though it is also relaxing.
 The training will be immersive and previous students have found attempts to maintain any work, teaching or other things that you may plan to do (if you live locally) distracting and tiring.
 It is advised that you clear your schedule on training days.

-To graduate from the training and be certification to teach you must complete the following:
+To graduate from the training and be certified to teach you must complete the following:

 - Read the Tao Te Ching (begin now)

 - Write a 2 page essay (begin now)